Courtallam: Location

-Places of Interest
+Places of interest

 Courtallam Falls is located near the town.

 The Kutralanatha swamy temple is the location of Chitra Sabha, one of the five sabhas of Nataraja, a form of Lord Shiva.
 Pancha Sabhai Sthalangal refers to the temples of Nataraja, a form of the Hindu god Shiva where he performed the Cosmic Dance Tandava.
 The temple at the foot of the hill is conch-shaped which has special significance in Hindu tradition.
 Tamil poet Thirukudarasappa Kavirayar sang about the beauty of this place in his "Kutraala Kuravanji".
 Kurumpalaveesar, sung in Tevaram was done by Sambandar.
 It is one of the shrines of the 275 Paadal Petra Sthalams.

 In popular culture

-Owing to its scenic beauty, Courtallam has featured in many films.
+Owing to its natural setting, Courtallam has featured in many films.